 Q: What is the exact RERA carpet area?

 A: As per the RERA Act, the net usable floor area of the property plus the internal walls is the exact carpet area.
-Size of external walls, services shafts, exclusive balcony or Verandah area is excluded from the net carpet area.
+The size of external walls, services shafts, exclusive balcony or Verandah area is excluded from the net carpet area.

 Q: How does RERA Act benefit builders?